Allergies are among the most common chronic conditions worldwide, with

 asthma.
 Certain substances, such as pollen, dust mites and pet dander,

-be fatal, so getting immediate medical care is important.
+getting immediate medical care is important.

 Since your immune system plays such a major role in allergies, asthma